Fiona-T/knot-art/README.md

 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to make the Privacy Policy
 - [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/) to make the Terms of Use document
 - [Mailchimp](https://mailchimp.com/) for the newsletter sign up form in the site footer
+- [Facebook](https://www.facebook.com/) to create the Facebook business page (however note this was taken down by Facebook shortly after creation because it was not for a real business)
+- [Lucidchart](https://www.lucidchart.com/pages/) to create the database schema diagram
+- [Am I Responsive](http://ami.responsivedesign.is/#) to generate the mockup image showing the project on different devices
+- [XML-Sitemaps.com](https://www.xml-sitemaps.com/) to generate the sitemap

 ## Testing
 ---